ukhas/habcloud-salt-states/monitoring/README.md

 Contains states for the clients of our monitoring system (other VMs).
 Not run on the monitoring VM itself.

-## rsyslog
+## Logging

-Contains the rsyslog configuration to enable the monitoring VM to collect logs from all the other VMs, store them locally and send them into ElasticSearch for Kibana's use.
+Contains our logging setup.
+Each VM forwards all syslog entries to monitoring.vm, which stores them on-disk for six months and saves them to ElasticSearch for one month for viewing with Kibana.

 ## [Sentry](getsentry.com)